henichole/eCommerce-Project/starting_with_questions.md

             --indicates the number of column of selected table DESC;

---Only one country returned, I switched the column to totaltransactionrevenue and got
+--When I switched the column to "totaltransactionrevenue," I received the following result:

-Answer:
-Since the transactionrevenue has a high nullality, I checked through the Excel to see what happened: I realized that the reason behind it was because a lot of orderids were created without having a transaction revenue.
-Therefore, I think the column "transactionrevenue" is not that reliable or relevent.
-I use the totaltransactionrevenue instead and got a list of 6 cities from US and Canada, the top one is US, since a lot of the cities were missing, so it is a total of all null cities in the US.
+Answer: The high presence of null values in the "transactionrevenue" column prompted me to investigate further.
+Upon checking the data in Excel, I discovered that many order IDs were created without corresponding transaction revenues.
+As a result, I concluded that the "transactionrevenue" column might not be a reliable or relevant metric for analysis.
+I opted to use "totaltransactionrevenue" instead and obtained a list of 6 cities from the United States and Canada.
+The top-ranking city is the United States.
+Since many cities were missing, the result represents a sum of all null cities in the United States.

 Results:
 country              city              totaltransactionrevenue